blueflightx7/Scaling-AKS-Istio/istio/Kiali.md

 The following instructions assume you have installed Helm and use it to install Kiali.
 To install Kiali without using Helm, follow the [Kiali installation instructions](https://www.kiali.io/gettingstarted/)
+- Ensure that you have Powershell session in your local computer connected to your azure account and the AKS cluster.
+Refer the "Initial Configuration" exercise for the steps.

 ### Create a secret